UFVegPathology/phyto-data-viz/syllabus.md

 * Answer demonstrates a lack of understanding of the core concept: 0%

 Perusall assignments will be graded using the AI with the program and presentations will be graded according to the Canvas instructions.
+Please check the Canvas site for all assignment instructions.

 ### Grading scale